k8spatterns/katacoda/21-Controller/04-create-webapp.md

-We use a very simple HTTP server deployment to test our ConfigMap watch controller.
+We use a straightforward HTTP server deployment to test our ConfigMap watch controller.

 Have a look at its Deployment: